Marinated Ciliegine (Mozzarella Balls)

 Mozzarella Types by Size

-Mozzarella cheese has a variety of names depending on its size and form.
+Mozzarella cheese has various names depending on its size and shape.

 • Perlini or Mozzarella Pearls – the size of a pearl and weighing 1-4 grams